tensorflow/community/sigs/jvm/rfcs/20190510-tensor-buffers.md

 public static Tensor<Boolean> createBoolean(long[] shape, Consumer<BooleanNdArray> dataInit);
 public static Tensor<UInt8> createUInt8(long[] shape, Consumer<ByteNdArray> dataInit);
 public static Tensor<String> createString(long[] shape, int elementLength, byte paddingValue, Consumer<StringNdArray> dataInit);

-public static Tensor<T> create(Class<T> type, NdArray data);
+public static Tensor<String> createString(long[] shape, Consumer<StringNdArray> dataInit);
 ```
-The first group of factories create an empty `Tensor` whose memory is then directly mapped to a `NdArray`
+The first n-1 factories create an empty `Tensor` whose memory is then directly mapped to a `NdArray`
 and passed to the `dataInit` function to initialize its data.
 Note that for strings, this is only possible if all elements
 can be padded to the same length.

-The last factory is available in case the shape or element length is unknown or when dealing with
-variable-length datatypes.
-In this case, the user is responsible of allocating a "resizable" `NdArray`, initialize its data
-and pass it to the factory, which will copy its content to the tensor buffer.
-This is similar to current behaviour
-but it allows users to work with multidimensional arrays instead of a flat NIO buffer view.
+The last factory allows the creation of string tensors with variable element length.
+The array passed to the
+`dataInit` method will first buffered all string elements before allocating a tensor buffer of the right
+size.

 Once created, Tensors are immutable and their data could not be modified anymore.